TristanVarewijck/Block-Tech/README.md

 ## Visuals

-These are the visuals of the filter feature.
+These are the current visuals of the filter feature.

 ## Code